 - Medicine for problems other than your black lung condition;

 - Personal services in the hospital, such as TV or telephone;

 - Rental or purchase of an Intermittent Positive Pressure Breathing (IPPB) machine for home use;

 - Travel to and from your drugstore;

 - Residence costs (room and board) for nursing homes or skilled nursing facilities; and,

 - Home medical equipment not authorized for coverage.

 Who Handles the Claims Process?

 The Division of Coal Mine Workers' Compensation (DCMWC), within the U.S. Department of Labor Employment Standards Administration's Office of Workers' Compensation Programs (OWCP), adjudicates and processes claims filed by coal miners and their survivors under the BLBA.

-Get Free Legal Advice About Your Black Lung Benefits Claim
+Speak with an Attorney About Your Black Lung Benefits Claim